man-schu/rasyti/README.md

 The word "rašyti" is Lithuanian and means "to write".
 The reason why I chose the name is simply that Lithuanian was the first language that I added.

-## Amendments

-### Lithuanian (Lietuvių) added.

-Original lessons have been taken from <a href="https://www.apt-browse.org/browse/debian/wheezy/main/all/ktouch-data/4:4.8.4-1/file/usr/share/kde4/apps/ktouch/Lecture/Lithuanian/lt.ktouch.xml">lt.ktouch.xml</a>.
-Sentences  (last lesson) have been copied from Wikipedia.

-### Slovenian (Slovensko) added

-Original lessons have been taken from <a href="https://slackware.pkgs.org/14.0/slackware-i486/ktouch-4.8.5-i486-1.txz.html">slovenian.ktouch.xml</a>.

-### Croatian (Hrvatski) added

-<p>The basic exercises without real words have been taken from the open source Linux based application ktouch and are the same as for Slovenian.
-Sentences  (last lesson) have been copied from Wikipedia.</p>

 ## Credits